-The Board of Regents consists of nine voting members, in addition to the State Superintendent of Schools, ex officio, and a nonvoting student member.
-The members are state residents appointed by the Governor and approved by the Senate.
-After the initial organizational period, appointments will be made for six-year overlapping terms.
-Membership of the Board of Regents cannot include persons who serve as employees or advisory board members of any state college or university; nor can public and political party officials or public employees serve on the Board.
-Of the nine members appointed by the Governor from the public at large, not more than five may belong to the same political party, and at least one member of the Board is appointed from each Congressional District.
-Members of the Board of Regents are as follows:
+The Board of Regents consists of eleven voting members in addition to the State Superintendent of Schools, ex officio.
+Nine members are state residents appointed by the Governor and approved by the Senate.
+The 1977 Legislature added to the voting membership the chairperson of the Advisory Council of Faculty, ex officio, and the chairperson of the Advisory Council of Students, ex officio.
+The gubernatorial appointments are made for six-year overlapping terms.
+Except for the ex officio members, no person shall be eligible for appointment to membership on the Board who is an officer, employee or member of an advisory board of any state college or university, or any officer or member of any political party executive committee, or the holder of any other public office or public employment under the federal government or under the government of West Virginia or any of its political subdivisions, or any appointee or employee of the board.
+Of the nine members appointed by the Governor from the public at large, not more than five shall belong to the same political party and at least two members of the Board shall be appointed from each congressional district.

-Mr. Edward H. Greene, President
+Members of the Board are as follows:

-Lawyer, Huntington
+Mr. Andrew L. Clark, President Businessman, Princeton